 Just as your philanthropic goals are unique, so are your plans for how and what you want to give.
 We will help to assure the best tax advantages for you, meet your charitable goals and give you a sense of pride in affiliating with a philanthropic community of caring people who truly are making a difference.

 LEGACY GIFTS (PLANNED AND DEFERRED GIFT VEHICLES)

+Checks are the easiest and most popular giving vehicles.
 You also may use your Visa, MasterCard or American Express to donate online to any Dayton Foundation endowed fund or Charitable Checking Account℠.

 Questions?
-Read our gifts of cash Q&A.
+Read our check gifts Q&A.